White Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia brings a five-game streak with at least one hit into this contest.
-During his last five outings he is batting .238 with a home run, a walk and four RBI.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+During his last 10 outings he is hitting .212 with a double, two home runs, four walks and five RBI.

 Garcia Recent Games